lmns-solutions/arduino-interactive-lessons/advancedio/oled.md

 #### ESP32 wiring

 Some students have asked for the ESP32 wiring, so here it is.
 The ESP32 board runs at 3.3V *vs.* the 5V supplied by the Arduino Leonardo and Uno; however, the OLED itself only needs 3V for operation.
-You can learn more about the [ESP32 here](../esp32/index.md).
+You can learn more about the {% include tlink.html id='esp32-index' text='ESP32 here' %}.

 ![](assets/images/Huzzah32_OLEDWiring_FritzingSchematics.png)
-**Figure.** Wiring diagram for the [Adafruit Huzzah32](../esp32/index.md) ESP32 board with OLED.
+**Figure.** Wiring diagram for the {% include tlink.html id='esp32-index' text='Adafruit Huzzah32' %} ESP32 board with OLED.
 {: .fs-1 }

 #### STEMMA QT wiring